blockblockdata/medalla-data-challenge/a003/clustering_inclusion_delay_analysis.md

 The block for a slot is immutably written/registered as soon as the first inclusion is done.
 Even though the Ethereum 2.0 network finalizes a block for a given slot (as soon as the first inclusion is completed), the computations still continue until the last inclusion slot.
 In our analysis, for each slot, the inclusion distance is defined as the *maximum* inclusion distance over all attestation aggregations, and over all committees that participated in the voting for that slot.
 In other words, our definition of "inclusion distance" is in a way equivalent to "maximum inclusion distance".

-While this metric is not directly measuring the time until the actual inclusion (which takes place with the first inclusion), it instead measures the computational workload on the system spent on attestations and inclusions.
+While this metric is not directly measuring the time until the actual inclusion (which takes place with the first inclusion), it instead measures the time-wise inefficiency with respect to attestations anc inclusions.

 We apply cluster analysis, in particular K-means method, to create clusters of time epochs where the epochs in each cluster are similar in terms of their attributes, yet different than time epochs other clusters.
 Furthermore, we profile the clusters and compare the distribution of attribute across clusters of time epochs.